 The National Centre for Contemporary Islamic Studies aims to meet the learning needs of aspiring and existing Muslim community leaders, as well as teachers, students and other professionals interested in Islam and Islamic culture.

 Our staff are leading scholars with expertise in fields ranging from modern Islamic hermeneutics to economics and finance in Muslim societies.

 The Centre's strategic links with government, leading institutions and professional networks will provide you with access to Australia's foremost Islamic studies scholars and exciting research projects.

-A range of professional development programs will be developed in consultation with the community and the National Consultative Committee.
+A range of professional development programs are being designed in consultation with the community.

 Enrolling in Islamic Studies

 Undergraduate and graduate students can enrol in Islamic Studies through a number of ways.

 Information on research projects undertaken by academic staff of the National Centre for Contemporary Islamic Studies

 Academic staff make significant contributions to the understanding of contemporary Islamic studies, publishing widely on numerous topics

 The National Centre for Contemporary Islamic Studies offers research supervision across a wide range of areas such as modern Islamic thought, philosophy, politics, literature and law.